 Not sure why you should vote in General Elections?
 In a country of millions it can be hard to see how your voice has an impact, but there are a number of reasons why your vote counts.

-1. It gives you the power to create change.
+It gives you the power to create change.

-2. Get politicians working for young adults.
+Get politicians working for young adults.

-Did you know?
-According to IPSOS Mori more than 70% of over 65s voted in 2010, compared to only 44% of 18-24 year olds (source).
+According to IPSOS Mori more than 71% of over 65s voted in 2017, compared to only 54% of 18-24 year olds (source).

-3. Voting is important even if you don’t think your candidate will win.
+Voting is important even if you don’t think your candidate will win.

 Furthermore, the electoral system will never change to benefit third parties if only voters for the main parties turn out to vote, if you want to see a change then you must show that there is demand for other parties to be represented.

-4. Many movements have campaigned to give you the right to vote.
+Many movements have campaigned to give you the right to vote.

-Many campaigners within movements, such as the women’s suffrage movement, even gave their lives, some say it is disrespectful to them to waste your vote.
+Many campaigners within movements, such as the women’s suffrage movement, even gave their lives to win the right to vote.
+Some say it is disrespectful to them to waste your vote.

 MPs represent your local area in parliament and solve issues for local people.

 Voting enables you to help decide who represents your local area in parliament, it’s their job to raise local issues and support you as much as they can.
 You can go to them and ask for advice on certain issues or ask them to promote an issue in parliament.

-6. Voting is a way to show support for Electoral Reform.
+Voting is a way to show support for Electoral Reform.

 The Electoral System we have will never change if you don’t speak out.
-There has been many calls to change the First Past the Post electoral system to a proportional one.
+There has been many calls to change the First Past the Post electoral system to a more proportional one.
 If you would like to see this change it is important to prove that smaller parties have the support, this will give them mandate to call for reform.